yochaigal/cairn/wip/2e/setting.md

 - Wilderness and dangerous places are even more obvious: poison lake, greedy mines, etc. Some tell a story: _Luka's Folly, Dead Man's Path_, etc.
 - Important places should have important names: that of heroes, religious/political figures, and important events. _The Chalet of Saint Ibiz, Queen's Harvest, Light of the Nine_, etc.

-### Name The Province
-Consider the following when determining the **Province** name:
-- What are the key geographic features of the region?
-- What major events (war, famine, discoveries) occured here in the past?
-Who were the major players?
-- What sort of factions have historically dominated this place?
-- A name may also include a reference to the region's relative position to the seat of power: _The Northeast Redoubt_, _Western Ranges_, etc.
-- The name (first, or family) of a "discoverer", conquerer or colonizer often sticks around long after their death.

 ## Factions
 - Factions rule over one or more **Details**, an entire **Province**, or even a **Domain**.
 - The map should reflect the impact of goals being completed or interrupted. **Factions** will work to achieve their goals independently.